younes-alturkey/salla-challenge/README.md

 6. **Documentation:** The requested documentation on using a web component, including usage examples, explanations of props, methods, events, and state management, has been provided.

+### What I Would Do Better If I Had a Do-Over
+1. Use generic prop names to avoid implying a fixed-flow checkout process.
+For instance, rename proceedToShipping to onSubmit or onClick
+2. Add more controlling props for the style, images, and text
+3. Allow the injection of elements like adding custom components on top or bottom

+In a nutshell, making this a truly generic reusable, and flexible checkout step component like a web-component should be.

 ### Thank You For the Beautiful Challenge

 The challenge pushed my skills a bit and it was very fun to work on.
-Of course, much can be done better and there is much more to do but I don't want to make this project more comples or this README.md any longer.
+Of course, much can be done better and there is much more to do but I don't want to make this project more complex or this README.md any longer.

 <img src="https://next-web-components.vercel.app/images/bow.gif" alt="Bow" style="width: 100%;" />